Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The Explanation Blog Bonus:

 Today just one video.
 It is a bit lengthy but, it is a must watch… even just the first 10 minutes about the special systems that ‘kick in’ at birth.
 Did you know that Mom delivers her antibodies to a baby via her milk until the baby’s immune system gets up to speed? (at 14 minutes into video) That, to adjust to the drastic drop in heat from the womb to room temperature the baby’s body automatically produces a special ‘brown fat’… that will disappear within months (12 minutes).
 There are so many ‘miracles’ in the human body.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Human Body, composed of Stardust – so Intricate, so Perfect
+Please use the Social Network links just below to share this information from The Explanation, The Human Body, composed of Stardust – so Intricate, so Perfect